Can music headphones be used at work?

 Source: Apple, click to enlarge

-Noise reduction levels claimed by music headphone manufacturers can seem quite good, for example this is the data for Apple Air Pods Pro 2 and with active noise cancellation they are claiming to reduce noise levels by 25 to 30 dB, which is significant.
+Noise reduction levels claimed by music headphone manufacturers can seem quite good, for example this is the data for Apple Air Pods Pro 2 and with active noise cancellation they reduce noise levels by 25 to 30 dB, which is indeed a significant reduction.

 I have some of these and some Sony XM5 over-ear ones and both do make a significant difference to background noise levels, but that is not certified under EN 352.